nightroman/FarNet/PowerShellFar/README.md

 **Invoke selected**

-In the editor or dialog: invoke the selected or current line text.
-The code is invoked in the global scope.
-To invoke the whole editor script, use `[F5]`.
+In the editor, dialog, or command line: invoke the selected or the current line text.
+The code is invoked in the global scope with output shown in the viewer.

-In the command line: invoke the selected or whole text.
-The text is kept in the command line on errors or if there is a selection.
-The prefix is not needed but allowed.
-See also "Easy invoke macro": [FAQ].
+In the editor, to invoke the whole script, use `[F5]`.
+The script is invoked in its own new scope.

 **Background jobs**